-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pelham is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Pelham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pelham is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Pelham who work in management occupations (13.12%), office and administrative support (12.51%), and sales jobs (11.28%).

 Also of interest is that Pelham has more people living here who work in computers and math than 95% of the places in the US.